dailydevops/healthchecks/README.md

 This is a mono repository for several NuGet packages based on the [Microsoft.Extensions.Diagnostics.HealthChecks](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.HealthChecks) package.
 The main goal of this repository is to provide a set of health checks for different services and frameworks, which are fully configurable either via code or configuration.

 ## What is the difference between this repository and the [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) repository?
-The main difference is that we try to focus on delivering packages, which are fully configurable via code or configuration.
-This means that you can configure the health checks in your `Startup.cs` file or in your `appsettings.json` file, or any other configuration provider.
+The main difference is that we try to focus on delivering packages, which are fully configurable via code and configuration.
+This means that you can configure the health checks in your `Program.cs` file or in your `appsettings.json` file, or any other configuration provider.

 ## Available NuGet packages
 <!--- start packages -->